Skip to main content

 • Verify that your events are in a supported format and that the event timestamps are within 30 days of ingestion time.
 If you need to ingest events older than 30 days, configure lateMessageRejectionPeriod accordingly in your streaming ingestion job.

 • Review the required information to create a Kafka connection in Connect to Apache Kafka.
-Also review Connect to Amazon MSK if you plan to use the Kafka connection for Amazon MSK.

 • If you don't have one already, create a Polaris API key with the ManageConnections permission.
 If you plan to create tables or ingestion jobs, you also need ManageTables and ManageIngestionJobs, respectively.
 For more information on permissions, visit Permissions reference.
 The examples in this topic use a variable named POLARIS_API_KEY to store the API key.